 It is also known as the Schengen visa and issued to non-EU nationals for the purposes of tourism, business trips or family visits.
-It is also available for those traveling to France to attend training programs, internships, conferences or corporate meetings and the length of stay should not exceed 90 days.
-After the 90 days, you must leave the Schengen area.
+It is also available for those traveling to France to attend training programs, internships, conferences or corporate meetings.
+Stays in the Schenghen Area may not exceed 90 days over any given period of 180 consecutive days, regardless of whether the individual is subject to visa requirements.
+The Schengen calculator is a usefool tool to calculate the number of remaining days on your short-stay Schengen visa.
 The Schengen short-stay visa is renewable, but you will have to wait six months to submit a new request.
 The cost of this visa varies from €35 to €80 depending on your nationality.
-Find out more here.
+Find out more here

 If you are taking up paid employment in Paris longer than three months, then you need to apply for a long-stay visa, work permit and residence permit, which your employer must sponsor and obtain on your behalf.
 The long-stay visa only allows you to enter France, while the work permit and residence permit allow you to legally work and live in France.
 The duration of your long-stay visa must be between three months and one year but to extend your stay you must apply for a residence permit at a prefecture.
 Applying for this long-stay visa costs €99.
 Check that your nationality or the context of your stay in France do not exempt you from the visa application requirements here.

 Check out the French Government page for the different stages of the visa application process.

 Which Work Permit are you eligible for?

 Whatever the length of your stay for business purposes, you must obtain a work permit before you can take up paid employment in France, unless you are eligible for a “Talent Passport”.
 Recruitment of a foreign employee requires a specific work permit authorizing paid employment.
 The employer should submit the work permit application at least three months before the employee is due to take up their role.